 Thursday, May 20, 2021 is Asian Gold Ribbon Day

-The Asian Gold Ribbon Campaign is urging individuals, organizations, and communities to demonstrate solidarity against Asian racism and to recognize its profound psychological impact.
-In correspondence with Asian Heritage Month, Asian and non-Asian persons will adorn themselves with facemasks and gold ribbons throughout the month of May to signify hope, unity, and solidarity for a better tomorrow.
+The Asian Gold Ribbon Campaign is urging individuals, organizations, and communities to demonstrate visible solidarity against anti-Asian racism and to recognize its profound psychological impact.
+In correspondence with Asian Heritage Month, Asian and non-Asian persons around the world will wear our facemasks, lapel pins, and gold ribbons throughout the month of May to signify hope, unity, and solidarity for a better tomorrow.

 The inaugural Asian Gold Ribbon Day will take place on Thursday, May 20, 2021 when participants join the visibility campaign by posting a selfie and tagging @asiangoldribbon along with using the hashtag #asiangoldribbon.

-Historically, the Government of Canada systematically legislated acts of racism against Asians through internment of Japanese Canadians in World War II and the Chinese Immigration Act that separated labourers from their families.
-This came with a head tax increase from $50 to $500, totaling $23 million collected over 32 years from 82,000 Chinese immigrants.
+Historically, the Government of Canada and the United States systematically legislated acts of racism against Asians through internment of Japanese Canadians in World War II and the Chinese Immigration Act that separated labourers from their families.
+In Canada, this came with a head tax increase from $50 to $500, totaling $23 million collected over 32 years from 82,000 Chinese immigrants.
+Chinese immigrants in the 19th century were also referred to as the ‘Yellow Peril’- a race who brings disease and virus into countries.

 This campaign inspires outward expression of Asians, where we no longer suppress our voices.
-We are celebrating the colour yellow that has been used historically to denigrate and disparage our race (Yellow Peril).
+Reclaiming the colour yellow that has been used historically to denigrated and disparaged our race, the Asian Gold Ribbon campaign chooses gold, a celebratory shade of yellow, to reclaim the color with pride.

 1. Community Outreach

-Asian Gold Ribbon offers social justice advocacy, education, and support activities for community residents, schools, and organizations, including virtual presentations, as well as the Podcast “Against the Tides of Racism”.
-Educational resources for delivery to youth within schools to celebrate Asian culture and heritage is provided for educators.
+Asian Gold Ribbon offers social justice advocacy, education, and support activities for community residents, schools, and businesses, organizations, including virtual presentations, as well as the Podcast “Against the Tides of Racism”.
+Educational resources for delivery to youth within schools or for parents to watch with their children to celebrate Asian culture and heritage is provided.
 Please visit the Educational Resources to access modules.

 2. Visibility and Celebration